 Simple books feel manageable.
 Longer books are still hard.

-They know most letter sounds but mix up some (b/d, p/q)
+You know most letter sounds but mix up a few sometimes

 Reading takes real concentration.
-It is not automatic yet.
+It is not automatic yet, and that is completely normal.

-They recognize some sight words without sounding out
+You recognize some words without even sounding them out

-They sometimes get frustrated when words don't come easily
+You sometimes feel frustrated when words do not come easily

-Take the Beginning and Emerging Reading CheckBooks written to match what they know give children the experience of real reading success.
+Take the Reading CheckBooks written to match what a child knows give them real reading success.
 Every page builds confidence.
+Every word decoded is a win.

-When they read "cat," point to "hat" and "bat."
-Pattern recognition is what makes decoding automatic over time.
+When you read "cat," look for "hat" and "bat."
+Noticing patterns is what makes reading automatic over time.

-Even as they learn to decode, being read to keeps vocabulary and comprehension growing far ahead of where they can read independently.
+Even as they learn to decode, being read to keeps vocabulary and comprehension growing far ahead of what they can read on their own.
+Keep reading aloud.

 When your child sounds out a word slowly and carefully, that is not struggling.
 That is reading.
 The automaticity comes later.
 Right now, deliberate and careful is exactly right.